mabel-dev/opteryx/README.md

 **How Can I Contribute?**

+We are looking for volunteers to help build and direct Opteryx.
+If you are interested please use the Issues to let use know.

 All contributions, [bug reports](https://github.com/mabel-dev/opteryx/issues/new/choose), documentation improvements, enhancements, and [ideas](https://github.com/mabel-dev/opteryx/discussions) are welcome.

 Want to help build Opteryx?
 See the [Contribution](https://mabel-dev.github.io/opteryx/latest/Contributor%20Guide/01%20Guide/) and [Set Up](https://mabel-dev.github.io/opteryx/latest/Contributor%20Guide/90%20Debian%20%28Ubuntu%29/) Guides.